Praka245/CMOS-Inverter-Layout-Design-Using-SKY130-PDK/SIMULATIONS/VTC/README.md

 ### ⚙️ Switching Threshold (V_M)

 - V_M is the point where the VTC curve crosses the **V_out = V_in** line (the 45° diagonal).
-At this point both NMOS and NMOS are in saturation, and the inverter gain is at its maximum magnitude.
+At this point both PMOS and NMOS are in saturation, and the inverter gain is at its maximum magnitude.

 - For a symmetric inverter (equal drive strengths):